lightning/bolts/07-routing-gossip.md

 ### Rationale

-Once the announcement has been processed, it's added to a list of outgoing announcements, destined for the processing node's peers, replacing any older updates from the origin node.
-This list of announcements will be flushed at regular intervals: such a store-and-delayed-forward broadcast is called a _staggered broadcast_.
-Also, such batching of announcements forms a natural rate limit with low overhead.
+Once the gossip message has been processed, it's added to a list of outgoing messages, destined for the processing node's peers, replacing any older updates from the origin node.
+This list of gossip messages will be flushed at regular intervals: such a store-and-delayed-forward broadcast is called a _staggered broadcast_.
+Also, such batching forms a natural rate limit with low overhead.

-The sending of all announcements on reconnection is naive, but simple, and allows bootstrapping for new nodes as well as updating for nodes that have been offline for some time.
+The sending of all gossip on reconnection is naive, but simple, and allows bootstrapping for new nodes as well as updating for nodes that have been offline for some time.